yogeshPatel9388/yogeshPatel9388/README.md

 - 🌱 I’m currently exploring **Three.js**, **Sketchfab**, and **AI Integration**.
 - 👨‍💻 Most of my projects are available at [github.com/yogeshPatel9388](https://github.com/yogeshPatel9388)
 - 💬 Ask me about **React, Node.js, or UI/UX Design**.
-- 📫 Reach out to me @yogeshsidhi123@gmail.com
+- 📫 My Inbox is Always Open @yogeshsidhi123@gmail.com
 - 👉 The Story Behind Me **https://yogeshpatel.vercel.app**
 - ⚡ Fun fact: I was the Captain of my University's **Kabaddi team** and am an **NCC "A" Certificate** holder.